 A tribute was paid to the late American civil rights leader, Dr. Martin Luther King,?

-A tribute was paid to the late American civil rights leader, Dr. Martin Luther King, on Monday (5 February) at a peace conference in East Berlin.
+Background: A tribute was paid to the late American civil rights leader, Dr. Martin Luther King, on Monday (5 February) at a peace conference in East Berlin.
 Speakers said the memory of Dr. King as a fighter for freedom lived on around the world.
 At the closing session, delegates appealed for an end to the East-West arms race, and unanimously criticised China.

 SYNOPSIS: It is almost eleven years since Dr. King was assassinated in Atlanta, Georgia, after having played a leading role in the nation's civil rights movements.
 A United States delegate, Mr. Leon Halls, recalled the appeals for moderation Dr. King had made to America's black population.
 Delegates from more than one hundred countries attended the four-day conference.
 The convenor, the World Peace Council, is a communist-dominated organisation, but delegates also included other political groupings and religious organisations.